JoshuaPyron/NDCHoloLensDocumentation/Documents/User_Help.md

 Now, any action you make will be sent to the other HoloLenses in the session.

 ## Manuals
 At any time, you can pull up a manual for the product you are looking at.
-To do this, click on the manuals Button in the Quick Actions Menu and select the manual you want.\
+To do this, click on the manuals Button in the Quick Actions Menu and select the manual you want.
+The manuals will popup in a menu with the resizer activated.
+Position the menu where you would like and tap to place.
+You can move these at any time using the menu's [resizer](#moving-the-ui)\
 ![alt text](Images/Manual_Button.png "Manual Button")